For Health Providers

 3rd and 4th generation HIV tests

 The 4th generation HIV test has a reported average window period of 14 - 21 days.
-Since both 3rd generation and 4th generation HIV tests depend on individual immune responses, the amount of time needed for a person to develop enough antibodies for a test to detect can vary.Read Less ⌃
+Since both 3rd generation and 4th generation HIV tests depend on individual immune responses, the amount of time needed for a person to develop enough antibodies for a test to detect HIV can vary.Read Less ⌃

 How to use the calculator

-Make sure you know if your patient will be tested with a 3rd generation or 4th generation HIV test.
+Make sure you know if your client will be tested with a 3rd generation or 4th generation HIV test.
 In BC, under most circumstances, this will be a 4th generation test.
-Ask your patient to estimate the number of days since they think they were exposed to HIV.
+Ask your client to estimate the number of days since they think they were exposed to HIV.
 Slide the bar to the appropriate number of days; the probability of a false negative will be shown for the 3rd and 4th generation tests.Read More ⌄

 It is important to note that window period can vary for different people.
 The probabilities provided are a guideline and should not be used with absolute certainty.